Pearl diver of new customer acquisition

 There are three reasons for the loss of customers:

 - The customer dies or the company closes.
-Recovery does not make sense here.
+Recovery does not make any difference here Sense.

 - You angered the customer, and he decided not to buy from you anymore.